lorenzwalthert/gitsum/README.md

 -   `git_log_simple` is a relatively fast parser and returns a tibble with one commit per row.
 There is no file-specific information.
 -   `git_log_detailed` outputs a nested tibble and for each commit, the names of the amended files, number of lines changed ect. available.
 This function is slower.
+-   `git_report` creates a html, pdf, or word report with the parsed log data according to a template.
+Templates can be created by the user or a template from the `gitsum` package can be used.

 ``` r
 library("gitsum")